Alternative Education Programs

 Wythe and Bland Counties

-- Focus: An off campus alternative education program has been established in a non-traditional school setting, characterized by a low teacher-pupil ratio, diploma alternatives, and a high expectation academic program with a strong vocational component.
-The program can accommodate 25 students in grades 9 through 12.
+- Focus: An off campus alternative education program has been established in a non-traditional school setting, characterized by a low teacher-pupil ratio, diploma alternatives, and a high expectation academic program.
+The program can accommodate 25 students in grades 6 through 12.

 Wythe County Public Schools